 Physics departments.
 Some physics departments in the United States award more physics degrees to women than others.
 Table 1 lists the 21 physics departments at four-year institutions that awarded 40% or more of their bachelor's degrees to women between 2013 and 2017.
 These departments were mostly located at small private colleges, liberal arts colleges, or Historically Black Colleges and Universities (HBCUs).
 Table 2 lists the 21 physics departments at four-year institutions that awarded 30% or more of their doctoral degrees to women between 2013 and 2017.
-These departments were mostly located at small private degrees to physics departments at four-year institutions that awarded 30% or more of their doctoral degrees to women between 2013 and 2017.
 These departments were mostly located at large public universities.
 To be included on either list, physics departments must have awarded at least 5 bachelor's or doctorate degrees to women between 2013-2017 and must have consistently provided data on gender and degree completions in the Enrollment and Degrees Survey.
 This survey has a response rate of over 90% each year.